 Participants were 68 mothers who had experienced an episode of SMI following childbirth and had been admitted to a mother-and-baby unit (MBU) with their infants.
 Participants were divided into two groups: an intervention group (n=36) who received a video-feedback intervention focused specifically on increasing mind-mindedness; and a standard care group (n=32) who had previously received a video-feedback intervention broadly focused on increasing maternal sensitivity and confidence.
 The standard care group consisted of a sub-sample of the mothers with SMI who participated in Pawlby et al.’s (2010) study, selected to have the same or similar diagnoses to those in our mind-mindedness intervention group.
 The standard care group women were admitted to the MBU between April 2000 and July 2002.
 Women in the mind-mindedness intervention group were admitted between February 2013 and March 2014.

 The standard care group did not receive their intervention at the same time as the intervention group, since they participated prior to the development of the mind-mindedness intervention.
 Thus, random assignment was not possible.
-This blocked administration ensured that there was no possibility of the mind-mindedness intervention techniques contaminating the standard care procedure, given that the sole developmental psychologist employed on the MBU delivered both the intervention and standard care procedures.
+This blocked administration design ensured that there was no possibility of the mind-mindedness intervention techniques contaminating the standard care procedure, given that the sole developmental psychologist employed on the MBU delivered both the intervention and standard care procedures.
 A control group was created using data from 49 psychologically healthy mothers who had participated in the Pawlby et al. (2010) study.

 Women in the clinical groups were ethnically, culturally, and socioeconomically diverse, reflecting the population the MBU served.
 In the intervention group, 59% of mothers were White, mean age was 33 years (range 23–40, SD=5.10), 23% were single, 55% of infants were girls, 59% were first-born, and mean infant age at time 1 was 13 weeks (range 3–33 weeks, SD=8.2).
 In the standard care group, 66% were White, mean age was 31 years (range 19–45, SD=6.80), 13% were single, 31% of infants were girls, 53% were first-born, and mean infant age at time 1 was 11 weeks (range 2–36 weeks, SD=8.3).
 Table 1 shows participants’ diagnoses and mental health information.